Brooklyn

 Common Mistake

-A common mistake is using too much maraschino liqueur, which can overpower the drink's balance; it's best to stick to the recommended amount.
+A common mistake is using too much maraschino liqueur, which can overpower the other flavors in the cocktail.

 Frequently Asked Questions